 When we forsake the assembly… It is a way to deny the headship of Christ.

 I know all about kvetching over how church doesn’t meet my felt needs.
 But it’s not supposed to do that.
 The worship isn’t for me, it’s for Jesus.
 The assembly isn’t for me, it’s for the entire body.
-My comfort ought not be a concern, I have a home.
+My comfort ought not to be a concern, I have a home.

 Instead, of finding a plethora of excuses for not attending a local assembly, why not do it God’s way despite the leadership or direction of the body?